How to Play Over the Rainbow on Ukulele with 7 Easy Chords!

 The very best part is, as soon as you know the way to play Somewhere Over the Rainbow, you’ll have already got the information to play a number of different songs.

 As a result, any songs that embody the chords used right here are available to you.
-One of those songs is Wonderful World that has the same chord progression.
+One of those songs is Wonderful World which has the same chord progression.

-The progression is easy on how to play over the rainbow on ukulele
+The progression is easy on how to play over the rainbow on a ukulele

 There are additionally some websites that have the songs to play together with, and that provides the capability to slow the track down.
 This helps you study to transition between chords in a more comfy method.